mutianxu/GDANet/README.md

     ```

 ## Other information
-We will release classification model on ScanObjectNN and part segmentation code later.
+We will release the classification model on ScanObjectNN and the part segmentation code later.

 ## Acknowledgement
 This code is is heavily borrowed from [DGCNN](https://github.com/WangYueFt/dgcnn).